 4. Get all the necessary documents sorted

-All employees need to have received and signed a written statement of employment (usually in the form of an employment contract) within 2 months of their start date.
+All employees need to have received and signed a written statement of employment (usually in the form of an employment contract) on their first working day.
 You’ll also need to collect from them copies of proof of their right to work in the UK, their P45 and their bank details for payroll.

 5. Get to grips with company policies